common-fate/terraform-provider-commonfate/docs/index.md

 }
 ```

+You must have exported valid AWS credentials before you will be able to create access rules using the Terraform provider.

 # Authorization and Configuration
 To allow Common Fate to make access rules it will need to communicate with the deployed developer API for your Common Fate instance.